 Mobile apps undoubtedly provide a fantastic opportunity to conveniently provide relevant information to the patient.

-While building HIPAA compliant healthcare apps and following the prescribed norms, the patient data can be collected via apps and other connected devices under the Internet of Medical Things (IoMT).
+While developing HIPAA compliant healthcare apps and following the prescribed norms, the patient data can be collected via apps and other connected devices under the Internet of Medical Things (IoMT).

 Up on the application of Big Data analytics and Machine Learning algorithms upon this data, healthcare organizations have the power to customize learning for individual patients and create custom patient education experiences.